axisofstevil/axisofstevil.com/_posts/2005-09-23-steve-ballmer.md

 [id_1]: https://d3e878vmunx8cm.cloudfront.net/assets/steveballmer1.jpg "Steveballmer1"[id_2]: https://d3e878vmunx8cm.cloudfront.net/assets/steveballmer2.jpg "Steveballmer2"[id_3]: https://d3e878vmunx8cm.cloudfront.net/assets/stevebalmermural.gif "Steveballmerbar"

-In an ongoing effort to support doing your best, no matter how goofy you look, The Axis of Stevil would like to salute you:
+In an ongoing effort to support doing your best, no matter how goofy you look, The Axis of Stevil would like to salute you, **Steve Ballmer**!

-## STEVE BALLMER ##

 ![Steveballmer1][id_1]